hazyuun/life-asm/README.md

 # Executing
 Execute this in a 16-bit DOS environnement (You can use DOSBox)
+## Warning !
+Use DOSBOX (or some alternative), do __NOT__ execute this directly in 32-bit or 64-bit Windows or MacOS or Linux or any other 32-bit or 64-bit OS (Your OS may reject it anyways but don't try it for safety sake !) because only God knows what those opcodes do in a modern CPU, it may be harmful !
+I am not responsible for your acts !

 # Issues
 * Edge cells are not updated (intentionnally, I might fix it later)